 .
 All consents, licenses, approvals, authorizations and notifications (whether limited liability company, official or otherwise) required to be obtained or made by the Trust in connection with the entry into, validity, performance and enforceability of each of the Operative Documents to which the Trust is a party have been obtained and are in full force and effect.

 .
-The obligations under the Operative Documents to which party constitute legal, valid, binding and enforceable obligations and are in full force and effect except (in the case of enforceability) as limited by the Reservations, and such obligations, to the extent not secured by any Lien, ranks and will continue to rank at all times at least pari passu with or prior to all its unsecured and unsubordinated obligations (subject to the preference of certain obligations in the liquidation, bankruptcy or other analogous proceedings in respect of it by mandatory operation of applicable law).
+The Trust’s respective obligations of the Trust and the Companies under the Operative Documents to which it is a they are party constitute its their respective legal, valid, binding and enforceable obligations and are in full force and effect except (in the case of enforceability) as limited by the Reservations, and such obligations, to the extent not secured by any Lien, ranks and will continue to rank at all times at least pari passu with or prior to all its unsecured and unsubordinated obligations (subject to the preference of certain obligations in the liquidation, bankruptcy or other analogous proceedings in respect of it by mandatory operation of applicable law).

 .
-Trust involved in any pending or threatened litigation, arbitration or administrative proceeding, nor is there subsisting any unsatisfied judgment or award given against it by any court, board of arbitration or other body, which is reasonably likely to result in liability which could have a Material Adverse Effect.
+The None of the Trust is not or any of the Companies is involved in any pending or threatened litigation, arbitration or administrative proceeding, nor is there subsisting any unsatisfied judgment or award given against it by any court, board of arbitration or other body, which is reasonably likely to result in liability which could have a Material Adverse Effect.

 .
 No event or matter having or likely to have a Material Adverse Effect has occurred since the date of inception of the Trust.